Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Second to Third Coat

 Gains start compressing.
-You might see a small improvement in water behaviour and gloss depth, but the practical durability difference is marginal for most real-world conditions.
+You might see a small improvement in water behavior and gloss depth, but the practical durability difference is marginal for most real-world conditions.

 Beyond Three Coats